 “Isn’t this for the gate?”
 Varhi asked, but handed her the key anyway.
 She grabbed it, slid it into the lock, turned the key and then lifted the lid of the chest open with her other hand, giving Varhi a smirk.
 Varhi squinted at her, but his curiosity allowed him to pry his gaze away from her to inside the chest, to which there was… a few sheets of paper.

 “That’s… it?”
 Nayleen frowned.
+"Some documents?"

 “We have to get out first.”
 Sairek said while taking a glance to look around the room, then froze, his eyes widened in horror.

 “What?”
 Varhi asked, seeing his expression shift so suddenly.
 With where Sairek was standing, everyone was looking at him, while Sairek was looking behind them all.
 Varhi turned around to where Sairek was staring and his own eyes widened.
 “Oh, shit–!
-MOVE!!
+MOVE!!”

 “What’s happening!?”
 Nayleen demanded, glancing back as well and seeing the sight before her.